awsdocs/amazon-eventbridge-user-guide/doc_source/eb-service-event.md

 # Events from AWS services<a name="eb-service-event"></a>

 Many AWS services generate [events](eb-events.md) that EventBridge receives\.
-Each AWS service that generates events sends them to EventBridge as either *best effort* or *guaranteed* delivery\. *Best effort delivery* means that the service attempts to send all events to EventBridge, but in some rare cases an event might not be delivered\. *Guaranteed delivery* means that all events from the service are successfully delivered to EventBridge\.

 When an AWS service in your account emits an event, it goes to your account’s default event bus\.

-You can also use EventBridge with AWS services that don't emit events and aren't listed on this page\.
  AWS CloudTrail is a service that automatically records events such as AWS API calls\.
 You can create EventBridge rules that use the information from CloudTrail\.
 For more information about CloudTrail, see [What is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.
 For information about creating an EventBridge rule that uses CloudTrail, see [Tutorial: Create an Amazon EventBridge rule for AWS CloudTrail API calls](eb-ct-api-tutorial.md)\.

 All events that are delivered by CloudTrail have `AWS API Call via CloudTrail` as the value for `detail-type`\.